MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMCloudManagementGateway.md

 ### -ServiceCertPath

 Applies to version 2006 and later.
-Specify the path to the CMG server authentication certificate in PFX format.
-For more information, see [Certificates for CMG](/mem/configmgr/core/clients/manage/cmg/certificates-for-cloud-management-gateway).
+Specify the path to the service certificate.
+For more information, see [CMG server authentication certificate](/mem/configmgr/core/clients/manage/cmg/server-auth-cert).

 ```yaml
 Type: String